 2a.
-The CS Processes the User Request: Edit Link Marker
+The CS processes the user request: edit link marker

 For requests to edit a link marker's display value, the CS does not have to check with the back-end.
 The CSKB contains hypermedia engine-owned bridge laws controlling editing permission for each type of link marker.
 For example, users may delete, but not modify, back-end object markers.
-Users may alter a keyword, but the CS will deregister its marker as a keyword and direct the front-end to dehighlight it.
-Users may alter the content of user-specified links without deregistering the marker or its link.
-The CS approves or rejects the edit in a message it returns to the DS.
+Users may alter a keyword, but the CS will cancel its marker status as a keyword and direct the front-end to dehighlight it.
+Users may alter the content of user-specified links without cancelling the marker or deleting its link.
+The CS approves or rejects the edit request in a message it returns to the DS.

 2b.
-The CS Processes the User Request: Short Description (i.e., "What is This?")
+The CS processes the user request: short description (i.e., "What is this?")

-The back-end responds to this standard request with a message containing the short description in a format analogous to that of §3.2.
+The back-end responds to this standard request with a message containing the short description in a format analogous to that of section 3.2.
 The CS converts this description to a configuration-independent document component set.
 First the CS infers the appropriate document template for short descriptions from the CSKB.
 Next it instantiates the template form with the message contents.
 Then it determines what to represent as link markers as follows.

-- To each object in the back-end message the CS applies both back-end bridge laws and hypermedia engine bridge laws for inferring links, one by one until one bridge law succeeds or all fail.
-If any bridge law succeeds given the current filter settings, then the CS represents that back-end object as a link marker, similar to that in §3.1.
+- To each object in the back-end message the CS applies both back-end bridge laws and hyper-media engine bridge laws for inferring links, one by one until one bridge law succeeds or all fail.
+If any bridge law succeeds given the current filter settings, then the CS represents that back-end object as a link marker, similar to that in section 3.1.
 Otherwise the CS passes formatting parameters with the object, but not its identifier.
-For example, if filtering prevented the CS from inferring Figure 1's "<calculation(variable(tc), model(eoq), scenario(eoq(2))), 60, currency(US)>" as a link marker, the CS would have passed it as "<value(60), form(currency(US))>" in the document component set. - The CS searches the document's content for keywords registered by users or by the back-end that sent the message.
+For example, if filtering prevented the CS from inferring Fig. 1's "(calculation(variable(tc), model(eoq), scenario(eoq(2))), 60, currency(US))" as a link marker, the CS would have passed it as "(value(60), form(currency(US)))" in the document component set. - The CS searches the document's content for keywords registered by users or by the back-end that sent the message.
 The CS marks each keyword found as a link marker, incorporating the identifier of the node that the keyword represents as part of the marker's identifier.

 2c.
-The CS Processes the User Request: List of Commands (i.e., "What Can I Do with This?")
+The CS processes the user request: list of commands (i.e., "What can I do with this?")

 The CS often can generate the list of relevant back-end commands directly from the back-end's bridge laws and therefore does not have to communicate with the back-end.
-For example, the first bridge law in §3.2 maps the two back-end commands we see in Figure 1's link ensemble.
+For example, the first bridge law in section 3.2 maps the two backend commands we see in Fig. 1's link ensemble.
 Resolving complex bridge laws, however, may require internal back-end calculations or information stored in the back-end's own knowledge bases.
 In this case the CS will have to send a request to the back-end as part of resolving the back-end's bridge laws.
+(As this may slow processing, we hope that most bridge laws will be specified fully enough to not require back-end processing at run-time.)
 The CS also processes the selected object using its own general bridge laws.
-One of the bridge laws in §3.2 identified a user-specified comment about the selected DSS calculation (i.e., back-end object).
-The CS represents access to this comment with the third link in Figure 1.
+One of the bridge laws in section 3.2 identified a user-specified comment about the selected DSS calculation (i.e., back-end object).
+The CS represents access to this comment with the third link in Fig. 1.
 Two other CS bridge laws mapped links corresponding to the hypermedia engine commands "start new user link" and "create new comment."